sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/hardware_overview.md

 ## STM32CO

 The STM32C011F4U6 microcontroller has a high-performance Arm® Cortex®-M0+ 32-bit RISC core operating at up to 48 MHz frequency.
-It incorporates a memory protection unit (MPU), high-speed embedded memories (6 Kbytes of SRAM and up to 32 Kbytes of flash program memory with read and write protection), DMA, an extensive range of system functions, enhanced I/Os, and peripherals.
-The device offers standard communication interfaces (one I2C, one SPI / one I2S, and two USARTs), one 12-bit ADC (2.5 MSps) with up to 15 channels, a low-power RTC, an advanced control PWM timer, four general-purpose 16-bit timers, two watchdog timers, and a SysTick timer.
+It incorporates a memory protection unit (MPU), high-speed embedded memory (6 Kbytes of SRAM and up to 32 Kbytes of flash program memory with read and write protection), DMA, an extensive range of system functions, enhanced I/Os, and peripherals.
+The device offers standard communication interfaces (one I<sup>2</sup>C, one SPI / one I2S, and two USARTs), one 12-bit ADC (2.5 MSps) with up to 15 channels, a low-power RTC, an advanced control PWM timer, four general-purpose 16-bit timers, two watchdog timers, and a SysTick timer.
 For more information, refer to the [datasheet](assets/documentation/stm32c011d6-3082107.pdf).

 <!--
 <figure markdown>